China–Mozambique relations

 China–Mozambique relations date back to the 1960s, when China began to support the struggle of Mozambique's Marxist-oriented FRELIMO party against Portuguese colonialism.
 Diplomatic relations were formally established on 25 June 1975, soon after Mozambique gained independence from Portugal.
 In November 2006, Mozambique became the thirteenth African country to be added to China's official list of tourism destinations.
+The two countries established a strategic partnership in 2016.

 Bilateral visits

 Hu Jintao, president of the People's Republic of China, made an official visit to Mozambique in February 2007, during which he and Armando Guebuza, the president of Mozambique, pledged further cooperation in the areas of economy, technology, agriculture, education and sports.
 Shanghai and Maputo share a sister city relationship.

 In 2016, China and Mozambique signed a strategic partnership.

 Movement of people

 From 1992 to 2003, 22 Mozambicans went to China as international students.
 Estimates for the number of Chinese nationals residing in Mozambique As of 2007 ranged from 1,500 to 12,000.